 The AMTA is a large non-profit massage therapy professional association in the USA.

 Its mission is to assist its members with regard to the art, science and practice of massage therapy.
 It advances the massage profession through ethics and standards, continuing education, publications, legislative efforts and public education while also supporting the professional development of its members.
 Many US based Thai Massage practitioners and/or trainers have joined AMTA.

 Associated Bodywork & Massage Professionals (ABMP)

-A national US membership association specialized in liability insurance for massage and bodywork practitioners.
-Publishes the Massage & Bodywork Magazine and runs an extensive blog with related info about massage and bodywork.
+The ABMP is a national US membership association specialized in liability insurance for massage and bodywork practitioners.
+The ABMP publishes the Massage & Bodywork Magazine and runs an extensive blog with related info about massage and bodywork.
 A fair amount of US Thai Massage practitioners are member of the ABMP.